victorlira/RxJava/docs/Phantom-Operators.md

    itemToObservable(item).subscribeOn(Schedulers.io());
 });
 ```
-Kick off your work for each item inside [`flatMap`](Transforming-Observables#flatmap-concatmap-and-flatmapiterable) using [`subscribeOn`](Observable-Utility-Operators#subscribeon) to make it asynchronous, or by using a function that already makes asychronous calls.
+Kick off your work for each item inside [`flatMap`](Transforming-Observables#flatmap-concatmap-and-flatmapiterable) using [`subscribeOn`](Observable-Utility-Operators#subscribeon) to make it asynchronous, or by using a function that already makes asynchronous calls.

 #### see also:
 * <a href="http://www.grahamlea.com/2014/07/rxjava-threading-examples/">RxJava Threading Examples</a> by Graham Lea